Deterministic Ground State Preparation via Power-Cosine Filtering of Time Evolution Operators: Introduction

 \section{Introduction}

 The preparation of the ground state of quantum many-body Hamiltonians is a cornerstone problem in quantum simulation, with profound implications for quantum chemistry, material science, and high-energy physics.
 As proposed by Feynman, quantum computers hold the promise of solving the Schr\"odinger equation for systems intractable to classical methods~\cite{preskill2023quantumcomputing40years}.
 However, efficiently isolating the ground state $\ket{\psi_0}$ from an arbitrary initial state remains a formidable challenge, particularly in the Noisy Intermediate-Scale Quantum (NISQ)~\cite{Preskill_2018} and early fault-tolerant~\cite{Katabarwa_2024} eras.
+Recent experimental advancements in quantum simulation~\cite{liu2026nature, shi2023prl} have demonstrated significant progress in probing complex many-body phenomena on near-term hardware, further underscoring the urgent need for resource-efficient state preparation protocols.

 Currently, the most prevalent approach on near-term devices is the Variational Quantum Eigensolver (VQE)~\cite{Peruzzo_2014}.
 While VQE has successfully demonstrated ground state estimation for small molecules, it fundamentally relies on a hybrid quantum-classical optimization loop.
 This structure introduces severe scalability issues, including the "barren plateau" problem where gradients vanish exponentially~\cite{McClean_2018}, and the substantial measurement overhead required to estimate expectation values.
 These limitations have spurred a search for deterministic non-variational algorithms.